 • Qualified business income deductions

 These losses can be carried forward indefinitely at the federal level.

 Note, however, that the rules for NOL carryforwards at the state level vary widely.
-Some states follow the federal rules, but others do not.
+Some states follow federal regulations, but others do not.

 How Long Can Losses Be Carried Forward?

-According to the IRS, tax loss carryforward rules allowed losses to be carried forward indefinitely.
-That includes both capital losses associated with the sale of investments or other assets, as well as net operating losses for a business.
-Prior to the Tax Cuts and Jobs Act of 2017, business owners were limited to a 20-year window when carrying forward net operating losses.
+According to IRS tax loss carryforward rules, capital and net operating losses can be carried forward indefinitely.
+Before the Tax Cuts and Jobs Act of 2017, business owners were limited to a 20-year window when carrying forward net operating losses.

-It’s important to keep in mind that capital loss carryforward rules don’t allow you to simply roll over losses.
-IRS rules state that you must use capital losses to offset capital gains in the year that they occur.
+It’s important to remember that capital loss carryforward rules don’t allow you to roll over losses.
+IRS rules state that you must use capital losses to offset capital gains in the year they occur.
 You can only carry capital losses forward if they exceed your capital gains for the year.
 The IRS also requires you to use an apples-to-apples approach when applying capital losses against capital gains.

 For example, you’d need to use short-term capital losses to offset short-term capital gains.
 You couldn’t use a short-term capital loss to balance out a long-term capital gain or a long-term capital loss to offset a short-term capital gain.
 This rule applies because short- and long-term capital gains are subject to different tax rates.

 Assume that you purchase 100 shares of XYZ stock at $50 each for a total of $5,000.
 Thirteen months after buying the shares, their value has doubled to $100 each, so you decide to sell, collecting a capital gain of $5,000.